cossacklabs/product-docs/acra/configuring-maintaining/tls/cert_gen_with_openssl.md

 * `ca.crt.pem` is a CA certificate, can be used for options like `-tls_ca`
 * `cert1.crt.pem` is a leaf certificate signed by CA itself, can be used for `-tls_cert`
 * `cert1.key.pem` is a key corresponsing to `cert1.crt.pem`, can be used for `-tls_key`

+## Other useful tools

+If you think using `openssl` may be complex, you're not wrong.
+There is a couple of tools that make life easier when it comes to certificate generation and all this PKI related work.

+Two of them are [easy-rsa](https://github.com/OpenVPN/easy-rsa) and [certstrap](https://github.com/square/certstrap).